julienbrg/clair/README.md

 # Figures
 ## Image Component

 Axiom comes with a custom Figure shortcode which uses the same API as the built in Hugo shortcode, but has been enhanced to support CDN images with transformations.
-You only need to pass it the image name (e.g., `filename.ext`, `public_id` [uuid]) with or without extension and Axiom will do the rest - no need to copy/paste complicated URLs in your Markdown files.
+You only need to pass it the image name (e.g., `path/filename.ext`, `public_id` [uuid]) with or without extension and Axiom will do the rest - no need to copy/paste complicated URLs in your Markdown files.

 See the Hugo Figure Shortcode Documentation for all of the options.